caretdashcaret/MeshRepairFor3DPrinting/README.md

 (http://i1115.photobucket.com/albums/k552/caretdashcaret/2014-07/Screenshot2014-07-13at74220PM_zpsbfbe4047.png)]
 (https://github.com/caretdashcaret/MeshRepairFor3DPrinting/blob/master/add_on/repair.py)

-It's a naive attempt at mesh repair, by relying a lot on Blender's built-in functionalities.
+It's a naive attempt at mesh repair of non-manifolds, by relying a lot on Blender's built-in functionalities.

 The algorithm finds non-manifold vertices (possibly bordering holes) and fills them in.
 Since the fill can generate new non-manifold vertices, it checks if there are any non-manifold vertices after the fill,